pplmx/husky-rs/README.md

 ## Usage

-1. After adding husky-rs to your project, create a `.husky/hooks` directory in your project root:
+1. Create a `.husky/hooks` directory at your project root:

    ```sh
    mkdir -p .husky/hooks
    ```

-2. Create your Git hooks in the `.husky/hooks` directory.
-For example, a pre-commit hook:
+2. Add Git hooks in the `.husky/hooks` directory.
+For example, a `pre-commit` hook:

    ```sh
    echo '#!/bin/sh